 What is an adult adoption?
-How do you adopt an adult?
+How do you adopt an adult in Los Angeles County?

 Adopting an adult person creates a parent and child relationship, and legally terminates the parental relationship of the parent who is being displaced.
 After adoption, the same benefits and responsibilities exist as if the adoptee was born to the adopting parent.

 Adult Step Parent Adoption Is the most common type of adult adoption.